 - Additionality: Project funds cannot be used to fund the already financed activities of partner organisations.
 The activities carried out in the project should represent an addition to the normal work of the partners, and programme funds will only cover the costs for this additional work. - Integrated approach to territorial development: All activities should be considered in terms of their likely effect on the wider programme area.
 Project activities should promote balanced development across the region and should especially aim to support regions facing particular geographical, structural or economic challenges. - Sustainable development: Interreg North Sea 2021-2027 works for an on-going improvement of sustainability.
-During project development, projects should consider how to ensure net social, environmental and climate benefits (where possible), in particular when making investments and travel plans. - Equal opportunities and non-discrimination: All organisations involved in the North Sea Programme must contribute to a positive environment for the active pursuit of equal opportunities and the prevention of deprivation, exclusion and discrimination in all forms. - Below is a list of some of the online databases you should have a look at when exploring what your project contributes.
-(Please note - this is not an exhaustive list; other, more targeted EU funding programmes might be more relevant for your search.) - Keep.eu: https://keep.eu/programmes/ (database of Interreg projects) - o LIFE: https://webgate.ec.europa.eu/life/publicWebsite/index.cfm - CORDIS: https://cordis.europa.eu/projects/en (database of Horizon2020 and FP7 projects) - o ERASMUS: https://ec.europa.eu/programmes/erasmus plus/projects en
+During project development, projects should consider how to ensure net social, environmental and climate benefits (where possible), in particular when making investments and travel plans. - Equal opportunities and non-discrimination: All organisations involved in the North Sea Programme must contribute to a positive environment for the active pursuit of equal opportunities and the prevention of deprivation, exclusion and discrimination in all forms. - Explain links to other policies and funds: Projects must demonstrate an awareness of the main actions and results under related programmes and applications should reflect how the North Sea project fits into this wider picture.
+In particular, projects should highlight specific results from earlier projects that can be used in the new project, and explain how the expected results of the new project will feed back into other programmes and funds.
+The Interreg Programme contains an overview of the most relevant policies and funds but the application should also address national and regional actions.

+On the next page is a list of some of the online databases you should have a look at when exploring what your project contributes.
+(Please note - this is not an exhaustive list; other, more targeted EU funding programmes might be more relevant for your search.)